cloudcraftswithsola/cloudcraftswithsola/README.md

-## Hi there 👋

-# Cloudcrafts
+# Cloudcraftswithsola

 My Portfolio

 # 👋 Hello, I'm Owolabi Olusola

-- :telescope: I Currently work as a Senior Project Manager in a Fintech Company and contribute to the development of AI and Cloud solutions as a Certified Cloud Practitioner.
+- :telescope: I Currently work as a Senior Project Manager in a Fintech Company and contribute to developing AI and Cloud solutions as a Certified Cloud Practitioner.

 - :seedling: Exploring Cloud DevOps Engineering.

-- :zap: In my free time, I research on Latest Technology tools, YCombinator Startups and Venture Capitals
+- :zap: In my free time, I research on Latest Technological tools, YCombinator Startups and Venture Capitals

 - :mailbox: How to reach me: - [Email](mailto:owolabithebest@gmail.com)

 ## 🚀 About Me

-I am an experienced Project Manager with over 4 years of expertise in IT Project Management, specializing in software development and delivery.
+I am an experienced Project Manager with over 4 years of expertise in IT Project Management, Crypto projects and Wallet solutions; specializing in software development and delivery.

 ## 🌐 Portfolio